Skip to content

 What do you know about the food you eat?

-Farmland: Food, Justice, and Sovereignty explores crucial questions of food knowledge, production, scarcity, and consumption.
-The exhibition examines the origins and effects of food security and food justice against the background of Michigan State University’s 170-year history in food production and consumption.
+Farmland: Food, Justice, and Sovereignty is centered around questions of food knowledge, production, scarcity, and consumption against the background of Michigan State University’s 170-year history of agricultural tradition.

-Referred to as the “East Lansing Experiment,” the Agricultural College of the State of Michigan (now Michigan State University) sought not only to promote practical education in the agricultural arts but to turn the college into a model farm for the entire nation.
-It was the first institution for the study of agriculture of its kind, preceding its status as the first land-grant college.
+Founded in 1855, the Agricultural College of the State of Michigan (now Michigan State University) sought not only to promote practical education in the agricultural arts but to turn the college into a model farm for the entire nation.
+It was the first institution for the study of agriculture of its kind, preceding its status as the prototype land-grant university.

-Farmland combines a selection of archival objects and materials from MSU’s history in dialogue with artists engaging these topics today.
-It tells a story of Indigenous knowledge, institutional research, farming, seeds, crops, and how food systems can at times be designed to hunger rather than nurture.
-Focusing heavily on community engagement and collective learning, the exhibition is centered around a widespread network of local stakeholders—agricultural students, farmers, activists, researchers, and historians.
+Through community knowledge and art, Farmland tells a story of Indigenous knowledge, institutional research, farming, seeds, crops, and how the way food systems are designed can either hunger or nurture.
+The show is centered around a widespread network of local community consultants and collaborators—agricultural students, farmers, activists, researchers, and historians.

-Farmland: Food, Justice, and Sovereignty is organized by the Eli and Edythe Broad Art Museum at Michigan State University and co-curated by Teresa Fankhänel, Associate Curator, and Dalina A. Perdomo Álvarez, Assistant Curator.
+Farmland: Food, Justice, and Sovereignty is organized by the Eli and Edythe Broad Art Museum at Michigan State University and co-curated by Teresa Fankhänel, former associate curator, and Dalina A. Perdomo Álvarez, assistant curator, with support from Madison Kennedy-Kequom, curatorial intern, and contributions by the Justice League of Greater Lansing Michigan.
 Lead funding for this exhibition is provided by the Eli and Edythe Broad Endowed Exhibitions Fund.

 Back To Top